MichelaZ/stock-analysis/README.md

    tickers(11) = "VSLR"
 ```

-4. I declared two varaibles as doubles for the starting and ending prices as I had done in the DQ Analysis.
+4. I declared two variables as doubles for the starting and ending prices as I had done in the DQ Analysis.
 ```
     Dim startingPrice As Double
     Dim endingPrice As Double
 ```
-5. I  activting the worksheet this time subsituting "2018" with the YearValue variable so the end user can select the year.
-I used the same variables as before to determine the what rows the for loop should loop through.
+5. I  activating the worksheet this time substituting "2018" with the YearValue variable so the end user can select the year.
+I used the same variables as before to determine what rows the for loop should loop through.
 ```
    Worksheets(YearValue).Activate
     rowStart = 2